peterjtracey/desqchess/README.md

 Version 0.0.6: Draws boards, background, buttons to start, pieces Version 0.0.8: Moving pieces works in a rudimentary way (moving a piece again fails) Version 0.0.9: Moving works.
 Ready to add move rules, move AI.
+Version 0.1.0: Beta 1!
+Now supports taking back moves of captured pieces, pawn promotion (drag any piece to a pawn on last row) and saving/restoring game data (needs to be used from APIish calls) -- see [https://askus.chat/chess](https://askus.chat/chess "Multiplayer Chess") for example of multiplayer chess from a web page utilizing these calls -- documentation rather than just examples to come

 --------------------
 LGPL - 2014